The Accountancy Licensing Library

 Reciprocal License

-Initial Certificate/Permit to Practice.
-An applicant having a valid unrevoked license to practice as a CPA from any jurisdiction and planning to practice in Hawaii must apply for a Permit to Practice.
-Hawaii does not offer a Reciprocal Application.
-Applicants must apply for the Hawaii Certificate and Permit using the same applications and in the same manner as an initial applicant.
+Initial License/Permit to Practice.
+An applicant having a valid unrevoked License to practice as a CPA from any jurisdiction and planning to practice in Hawaii must apply for a Permit to Practice.
+Hawaii does not offer a Reciprocal Application; applicants must apply for the Hawaii License and Permit to Practice using the same applications and in the same manner as an initial applicant.

-MILITARY BENEFIT: Pursuant to the provisions of Act 185 (SLH 2013) Hawaii offers streamline processing for Military Spouse applicants who meet specific requirements.
+Military Benefits/Licensing Services: Pursuant to the provisions of Act 018 (SLH 2021), Hawaii offers streamline processing for Military Spouse applicants who meet specific requirements.

 Click Reciprocal Licensure in the menu bar at the top of this page for additional information.